codex-academy/SortAndSearch/pages/sorting.md

 # Sorting algorithms

-There are various different sorting algorithms.
+There are different sorting algorithms.
 An algorithm is a set of steps to achieve a certain goal or outcome.
 Some sorting algorithms are more efficient than others: they take less steps to complete sorting the data.
-The steps are how many times the algorithm needs to inspect the data to ensure the data is sorted.
+The steps are how many times the algorithm needs to inspect the data to make sure the data is sorted.

 ## Selection sort

-Selection sort is very similar to finding the most popular or least popular product for Nelisa.
+Selection sort is like finding the most popular or least popular product for Nelisa.
 You don’t stop once you find the smallest/largest product, though: you keep going until you ordered all the values in the list.

 Learn more about Selection sort [in this video](https://www.youtube.com/watch?v=f8hXR_Hvybo).
 Do you see the similarity to finding products for Nelisa?